Gina Raimondo: Tenure

-According to Axios, "Raimondo has become the [tech] industry's key advocate within the Biden administration" during her tenure.
-Raimondo has faced criticism from some progressives for her opposition to the European Commission's Digital Markets Act (DMA) proposal.
-Raimondo voiced concern in December 2021 that the DMA would unfairly impact U.S.-based tech companies such as Google and Apple.
-Raimondo received criticism from Senator Elizabeth Warren, who argued that her comments contradicted the Biden Administration's efforts "to protect consumers and workers from Big Tech monopolies".
-In March 2022, Warren accused Raimondo "lobbying on behalf of Big Tech".
+According to Axios, "Raimondo has become the [tech] industry's key advocate within the Biden administration".
+She has been criticized by some progressives for opposing the European Commission's Digital Markets Act (DMA) proposal.
+In December 2021, Raimondo voiced concern that the DMA would unfairly impact U.S.-based tech companies such as Google and Apple.
+An analysis of her calendar found that, during her first two years in office, she had met with twice as many executives and lobbyists from Big Tech companies as her predecessor, Wilbur Ross, had during his four-year term in office.

+During a luncheon hosted by the Chamber of Commerce, she argued the DMA "disproportionately impact[s] US-based tech firms".
+She was criticized by Senator Elizabeth Warren, who argued that her comments contradicted the Biden administration's efforts "to protect consumers and workers from Big Tech monopolies".
+In March 2022, Warren accused Raimondo of "lobbying on behalf of Big Tech".

+On September 25, 2024, Raimondo faced backlash after saying on MSNBC's "Morning Joe" of former president Donald Trump, "Let's extinguish him for good".
+Someone had tried to assassinate Trump less than two weeks earlier.

+Raimondo spoke at a convening of the International Network of AI Safety Institutes in San Francisco on November 20, 2024.
+The attendees included Australia, Canada, Japan, the United Kingdom, and the European Union.
+Raimondo brought up the existential risk from artificial intelligence in her speech, and asked "Why would we choose to allow AI to replace us?
+Why would we choose to allow the deployment of AI that will cause widespread unemployment and societal disruption that goes along with it?".

+Chip policy

-As Secretary of Commerce, Raimondo has helped lead the U.S. response to the global chip shortage, and has urged Congress to pass legislation that would boost domestic semiconductor manufacturing.
-Raimondo has argued that the chip shortage presents a national and economic security threat to U.S. interests.
+As secretary of commerce, Raimondo has helped lead the U.S. response to the global chip shortage and has urged Congress to pass legislation to boost domestic semiconductor manufacturing.
+She has argued that the chip shortage presents a national and economic security threat to U.S. interests.
+Raimondo was criticized in an opinion piece published in The Hill for using CHIPS funding for DEI initiatives, specifically chip-making training programs at historically black colleges and universities.
+As secretary of commerce, Raimondo has advanced rules to prevent companies like Nvidia from exporting advanced AI chip technologies to China.

+In July 2023, it was reported that Raimondo's government email account was hacked in a breach that originated in China.